 Side/Stomach Hold: Instead of the typical cradle position, hold your little one on their side, or face down.

-Swinging: Using your body to sway a baby with colic from side to side can works wonders.
+Swinging: Using your body to sway a baby with colic from side to side can work wonders.

 Sucking: Offer a pacifier or thumb to soothe your baby via oral stimulation.